Hrtkovci: World War II

+Yugoslav Wars

 Before the Yugoslav Wars, the village was ethnically mixed and largest ethnic group in Hrtkovci were Croats, while the rest of population were Serbs, Hungarians and Yugoslavs.
 According to the MICT verdict against Serbian Radical Party leader Vojislav Šešelj, he came to this village in May 1992 and gave an inflammatory speech calling for the expulsion of Croats from the area and reading a list of individual Croat residents who should leave for Croatia.
 As a result of this speech, a number of Croat resident decided to leave Hrtkovci.
 After this speech, supporters and associates of Šešelj, including members of Serbian Radical Party and Serbian Chetnik Movement, began a campaign of harassment and intimidation of local Croats, forcing them to "leave" the area.
 In its verdict, the MICT gave a list of 722 people who left Hrtkovci.
 (See also: Expulsions in Hrtkovci).
 On 11 April 2018, the Appeals Chamber of the MICT sentenced Šešelj to 10 years in prison under Counts 1, 10, and 11 of the indictment for instigating deportation, persecution (forcible displacement), and other inhumane acts (forcible transfer) as crimes against humanity due to his speech in Hrtkovci on 6 May 1992, in which he called for the expulsion of Croats from Vojvodina.

 Instead of Croats, Serb refugees from Croatia and Bosnia and Herzegovina settled in the village.
 Most of the Croats from Hrtkovci moved to Croatia, and settled in the village of Kula near Požega, while many Serb refugees from that place settled in Hrtkovci.
 After these events, the Serbs renamed the village to Srbislavci (Србиславци) until 1995.